-The Scene Editor is the central place where you manage your scene and scenarios.
+The Scene Editor window is the central place where you manage a scene and scenarios.
 A CityEngine scene is organized in groups and layers.
 The following is a list of layer types:

-- Graph Layer—Contains street networks and blocks, dynamic shapes (street shapes, blocks, parcels), and generated models.
+- Graph layer—Contains street networks and blocks, dynamic shapes (street shapes, blocks, and parcels), and generated models.

 See Scene objects overview for more information about layer types.